-- If you're eligible for the tool, you'll see the Copyright section in your left navigation in YouTube Studio.
+- If you're eligible for the tool, you'll see the Copyright section in your left-hand navigation in YouTube Studio.

 - Under the Copyright section, monitor the Matches tab to see any very similar videos that we find uploaded to YouTube.

 - There are several actions that you can take when reviewing matches in the tool, depending on how you want to manage your rights:

 - Archive – Move the match to your Archive tab without taking action on the video.
 You'll still be able to take action at a later date if you choose.